 On the other hand, browsing the site for goods with Amazon’s voice search (Amazon Echo) has the lowest usage rate.

-Amazon statistics from 2019 show that in December, the company had the highest number of visitors so far — 2.72 billion.
-By the beginning of 2020, the number of mobile and desktop visitors decreased, reaching 2.01 billion in February and 2.19 billion in March.
+In January, the company had the highest number of visitors so far — 2.8 billion.
+However, the number of mobile and desktop visitors decreased, reaching 2.3 billion in February and 2.6 billion in March.

 6. How many people use Amazon?
-As of Q1 2021, Amazon Prime has 200 million members across the globe.
+There are currently 157.4 million Amazon Prime users in the US.